YasmineMh/text-augmentation-nlpaug/README.md

 - Generating adversarial examples using [TextAttack](https://github.com/dsfsi/textaugment).

-- After generating new examples, we can check the similarity between the original sentence and the generating ones by adding an additional layer in our approach using for example [SentenceTransformers](https://www.sbert.net/) to choose the sentences with the highest similar meaning.
+- After generating new examples, we can check the similarity between the original sentence and the generating ones by adding an additional layer in our approach using, for example [SentenceTransformers](https://www.sbert.net/) to choose the sentences with the highest similar meaning.